Carter Noseworthy

 • Carter Noseworthy, Nova Scotia.

 • Carter Noseworthy was born in St. John’s, Newfoundland (NF) in 2008.
-Both of his parents were born and raised in Conception Bay South, NL.
+Both of his parents were born in St. John’s and raised in Conception Bay South, NL.
 They moved as a family to Halifax, Nova Scotia (NS) when Carter was just a year old.
 His father, an accomplished painter, was stationed in Halifax with the Royal Canadian Navy.
 His mother, a Speech-Language Pathologist, worked from home to raise Carter and turned her love of sea glass art into a small successful business.

 During the worldwide lockdown in 2020/2021, Carter had extra free time to spend sketching.
 He decided to use this time to explore the use of watercolour with his architectural sketches.
 It quickly became his favourite pastime.
 Drawn to maritime historical buildings, Carter decided to sketch and paint several well-known NL and NS landmarks such as Cabot Tower, Peggy’s Cove Lighthouse, and the Citadel Clock Tower.